-According to the Natural Resources Conservation Service (NRCS) Web Soil Survey, the area including and surrounding the Project Site is comprised of Colton very gravelly loamy sand.
-The hydrological soil group classification for this soil is 'A'.
+According to the Natural Resources Conservation Service (NRCS) Web Soil Survey, the area including and surrounding the Project Site is comprised Adams loamy sand, Fernlake loamy fine sand, and Tunbridge-Lyman complex.
+The hydrological soil group (HSG) classifications are 'A' except for Tunbridge-Lyman complex which has a HSG of 'B'.

-Deep hole test pits and falling head permeability test were conducted by The LA Group on June 6, 2022.
-The Soils Report along with the Deep Hole Test Pit Report can be found in Attachment A of the Stormwater Management Report.
+Test pits, percolations tests and falling head permeability were completed by Brett Strom of The LA Group on June 23, 2017.
+Results of the tests are provided in Attachment A of the Stormwater Management Report (Appendix B).